garciacarlos78/Android-Fundamentals-V2/lesson9/README.md

 Codelab from https://codelabs.developers.google.com/codelabs/android-training-shared-preferences

-### 9.1.1 - Tasks (HelloSharedPrefs/app)
+### 9.1.1 - Tasks (helloSharedPrefs)

-The folder *HelloSharedPrefs* includes the full project downloaded from https://github.com/google-developer-training/android-fundamentals-starter-apps-v2/tree/master/HelloSharedPrefs.
+Full project downloaded from https://github.com/google-developer-training/android-fundamentals-starter-apps-v2/tree/master/HelloSharedPrefs.

 This project is the base project to which are applied tasks from the  codelab.

 Updated Android Gradle plugin from version 3.1.2 to version 3.5.3 and Gradle to version 5.4.1.

-### 9.1.2 - Coding challenge (HelloSharedPrefs/sharedPrefsCodingChallenge)
+### 9.1.2 - Coding challenge (sharedPrefsCodingChallenge)

 **Challenge:** Modify the HelloSharedPrefs app so that instead of automatically saving the state to the preferences file, add a second activity to change, reset, and save those preferences.
 Add a button to the app named Settings to launch that activity.
 Include toggle buttons and spinners to modify the preferences, and Save and Reset buttons for saving and clearing the preferences.